Do you hear those voices too?

 God continually helps me.
 He helps me to face and process past trauma.
 He helps me to lay down my idol of responsibility and to bring Him my deep, deep pain.
 As the triggers come in waves and I see those babies rocking to and fro before me in the orphanages, as an eight and nine year old, God invites me into His arms.

-As I watch fellow believers I love and trust, again and again, turn away, punish and condemn children whose sin and rebellion is born in horrific trauma, just as my own Prodigal journey was, He invites me to trust Him.
-To trust Him that even now, He is working, even as the Scriptures and stories He has had me share repeatedly appear to fall on deaf ears.
+As I watch fellow believers I love and trust, again and again, turn away, punish and condemn children in their weakness and need for Him, He invites me to trust Him.
+To trust Him that even now, He is working, even as the Scriptures and stories He has had me share appear to fall on deaf ears.

 He invites me to remember my own and my family’s story.
 To remember that in His time He brought those tears of repentance from the Word I spoke as a little girl.
 He reminds me that as He drew my Mum into His arms in her own weakness and need, through the ravages of cancer, how she turned to embrace the now grown man, she hadn’t understood as a little traumatized boy.
 How her heart broke in two, as she finally recognized the root of his rebellion.
 And how the Spirit breath filling her to overflowing poured out upon me also, to draw me into the light of God’s love for me, in my own sin and need, too.